 \section{Mathematical Modeling AMoD Systems}

 The essence of modeling \gls{abk:amod} systems is to capture the dynamic interplay between passengers, vehicles, and their interactions within the transportation network.
-The system model serves as the foundation for any resource allocation strategy, as it formally defines the entities involved, the resources (\glspl{abk:av}), the consumers (passengers), and the logic governing their interactions.
-In the existing \gls{abk:amod} literature, most system models can be broadly categorized into three main types: queueing-theoretic models, network flow models, and vehicle-centric (agent-based) ones.
-Each modeling paradigm is built upon distinct assumptions and is tailored to highlight different operational characteristics of \gls{abk:amod} systems.
-This section introduces these three modeling approaches, focusing on their respective assumptions, advantages, and limitations.
-A clear understanding of these trade-offs is critical for both selecting an appropriate modeling framework and interpreting the applicability and reproducibility of derived results.
-We close the section by encouraging future research to explicitly specify the chosen system model, including its assumptions and structural limitations.
-The goal of this section is not only to survey the dominant modeling strategies, but also to establish a reference that enables transparent communication and comparability across studies.
+The system model serves as the foundation for any resource allocation strategy by formally defining the entities involved, the resources (\glspl{abk:av}), the consumers (passengers), and the logic governing their interactions.
+In the existing \gls{abk:amod} literature, most system models fall into three categories: queueing-theoretic, network flow models, and vehicle-centric (agent-based) models, each built on distinct assumptions and tailored to highlight different operational characteristics of \gls{abk:amod} systems.
+This section introduces these three modeling approaches, focusing on their assumptions, advantages, and limitations, and explains why understanding these trade-offs is critical both for selecting an appropriate framework and for interpreting the applicability and reproducibility of derived results.
+We close by encouraging future work to explicitly specify the chosen system model, including its assumptions and structural limitations.